veerendrauppara/dice-game/README.md

-# dice game for ex
+# dice game for pull